ChrisKahrs/RAIWorkshop/README.md

 * Create a process/committee to resolve internal escalations of possible Responsible AI conflicts
 * Establish a 1-hour quarterly rhythm with Microsoft for bi-directional communications regarding Responsible AI

+## Direct Engagment vs. Indirect Engagement
+* Direct Engagement is where you are planning to build a service practice that helps customers directly more with RAI.
+Possibly a service offering in RAI?
+But direct, attributable revenue will be the outcome of this path.
+* Indirect Engagement (probably 80% of Partners attending this workshop) are where you will absorb the message/principles taught and proliferate them through your offerings and employee/customer conversation.
+It has show by some to get them into deals they may not have been in before but largely it is part of HOW you do business and your own “SDLC” (Software Development Life Cycle).

 ## Prerequisites
 It will greatly aid in your understanding and ability to participate in the course if you can complete the three modules in the learning path [Identify guiding principles for responsible AI](https://docs.microsoft.com/en-us/learn/paths/responsible-ai-business-principles/).